Golf Tutorials

 Correcting Your Swing Path

 With a proper grip and setup, we can now address the actual motion.
 The goal is simple: change that over-the-top, out-to-in path to a more desirable in-to-out path.
 This means the club will approach the ball from the inside and travel out toward the target line, promoting a straight or a draw-shaped shot.
+This is a key step in learning how to fix a slice golf swing.

 The Downswing: Getting the Club "Slotted"